Submit support requests and browse self-service resources.

 The goal is to make sure results are as expected.
 Otherwise, review any assumptions, check for errors in the data feeds or any unexpected changes to data attributes.
 Look to see if something changed in the market in an unexpected way.

-By continually monitoring, problems can be detected early on and corrected before decision-makers find themselves trying to understand non-sensical outputs, or worse, the entire project is branded a disappointing failure.
+By continually monitoring and going through the above data analysis process steps, problems can be detected early on and corrected before decision-makers find themselves trying to understand non-sensical outputs, or worse, the entire project is branded a disappointing failure.
 With a good process in place finding and fixing issues will be routine—and with a good complement of software tools, quality and assurance can be built into the system.

 The seven steps in the data analysis process can be applied to new and old use cases.
 They are meant to be put in place, automated to the extent possible, and continually improved and refined over time.
 To get the most out of your data, focus first on understanding and adopting the right process for data analysis.